-In the era of essays, thesis, dissertations, it is true that a report does not stand anywhere near the stature of a 10,000-word researched write up.
-But, drawing reference from the “The Thirsty Crow”, it becomes clear that more than a single gravel is required to get something done.
+In the era of essays, thesis, dissertations, it is true that a report does not stand anywhere near the stature of a 10,000-word researched write-up.
+But, drawing reference from “The Thirsty Crow”, it becomes clear that more than single gravel is required to get something done.
 How to write an academic report would be a child’s play after you have grabbed par with the basics that are going to be a part of this blog.

-It is a type of an observation, investigation about something that has been done in the past or heard same.
-It is usually after a thorough research or investigation done that a reporter or writer is able to a flawless report.
+It is a type of observation, investigation about something that has been done in the past or heard same.
+It is usually after thorough research or investigation was done that a reporter or writer is able to a flawless report.

 To determine your intent is the foundation of your foundation.
 Okay, that’s too much detail for you to grasp in 3 mere words.